RidaRidss/Capsul-Closet/README.md

 # Capsul-Closet
-Ecomerce Application based on react native with USPS Integration
+Ecomerce Application based on react native with Google Sign in & USPS Integration